LoopingLena/TraitMoments/README.md

     ## 29  Community.5 Trait.1 0.5123229 0.02076393 -0.52748866 3.462511
     ## 57  Community.9 Trait.1 0.4290053 0.04829166 -0.02859744 1.858578

-The estimated distributions look quite different.
+First, we can state that the density estimations based on calculated moments and the histograms based on species trait values and abundance correspond quite well.
+We also note that the shape of the distributions is very distinct across the three communities.
 If we had only calculated the mean values and perhaps a measure for the dispersion - as is the case in many studies - some of these differences would have remained hidden.
 As mean and variance are regularly considered in functional ecology studies, I will emphasise how the distributions differ in terms of skewness and kurtosis.

 Skewness is a measure of the asymmetry of a distribution.
 Community 1 is strongly skewed to the right (positive skew), while community 5 is slightly skewed to the left (negative skew) and community 9 is almost symmetric (skew close to zero).
+Applying the terminology of Le Bagousse-Pinguet et al. (2021) to the three distributions, we could conclude that community 1 is characterised by a high functional rarity, as there are many rare species with infrequent trait values compared to the dominant species.
+In contrast, community 9 would be characterised by a very low functional rarity, as there are no rare species with uncommon trait values.

 Furthermore the three distributions differ with regard to the fourth moment, the kurtosis which is a characterization of a distributions “tailedness” or “peakedness”.
 Community 1 is quite peaked around a value of approximately 0.2, but also has a tail that extends far to the right.
 Although the distribution for community 5 looks less peaked at first glance, it has the highest kurtosis, as its tails are less pronounced than those of community 1.
 The distribution for community 9 has the least marked peak and short tails, i.e. a low kurtosis, which in the sense of Le Bagousse-Pinguet et al. (2021) would be indicative for a high functional evenness.

-## Final note on community weighted means (CWMs)
+## Final note on community-weighted means (CWMs)

 The function ‘functcomp’ from the package ‘FD’ is frequently used to calculate CWMs.
 In the following I will demonstrate that ‘functcomp’ and